GoogleCloudPlatform/podcast/site/content/post/episode-133-ml-kit-with-brahim-elbouchikhi-and-sachin-kotwani.md

 * Google Podcasts now on Android [blog](https://blog.google/products/android/listen-google-podcasts-now-android/)
 * Machine Learning with TensorFlow on Google Cloud Platform Specialization [site](https://www.coursera.org/specializations/machine-learning-tensorflow-gcp)
 * Introducing Cloud Dataflow’s new Streaming Engine [blog](https://cloud.google.com/blog/big-data/2018/06/introducing-cloud-dataflows-new-streaming-engine)
-  - Dataflow users don’t have to change any of their pipeline code to take advantage of the new architecture for shuffle and window state processing.
-During Streaming Engine beta they can simply use a pipeline parameter to opt into using the Streaming Engine, and, after the feature is released into General Availability, Streaming Engine will be turned on by default for all new streaming pipelines.
 * ML Explorer: talking and listening with Google Cloud [blog](https://cloud.google.com/blog/big-data/2018/06/ml-explorer-talking-and-listening-with-google-cloud-using-cloud-speech-and-text-to-speech)
   - #131 Actions on Google with Mandy Chan [podcast](https://www.gcppodcast.com/post/episode-131-actions-on-google-with-mandy-chan/)